prodasl/zkSNARK-playground/examples/multiplierN/README.md

 ## Part 2: Compile a simple multiplication circuit

-We're going to start with a boringly simple problem that [multiplies two numbers](/examples/multiplier2/multiplier2.circom) together and proves we did it right.
+We're going to start with a boringly simple problem that [multiplies N numbers](/examples/multiplierN/multiplierN.circom) together and proves we did it right.
 If you wanted to do something like this in practice, you'd probably want to publish a hashed commitment of the two numbers your are multiplying together so that your proof is a little more useful.
 That way the prover would know you multiplied the numbers that you committed to at a certain time stamp.
 But this first example is just to go through the motions.

 In order to compile the circuit, we need the circom compiler (already built for you in the container environment).

 ```
-cd /examples/multiplier2
+cd /examples/multiplierN
 # compile the circuit into R1CS and output wasm executable needed to compute your witness later
 # output some debugging symbols you can use to explore the R1CS file
-circom multiplier2.circom --r1cs --wasm --sym
+circom multiplierN.circom --r1cs --wasm --sym
 ```

 The compilation command produced a [`.wasm`](https://webassembly.org/) file that can run in the browser (notice how we used a `node` runtime to